pvogel2/famtree/README.md

 # FamTree WordPress Plugin

-Still experimental WP block plugin to manage and visualize family trees (Scaffolded with Create Block tool).
+This plugin provides a block to manage and visualize family trees (Scaffolded with Create Block tool).

 ## Description